checklist/checklist-support/docs/start/index.md

 Task can have different fields (in columns) such as notes, assignees, attachments, emails, URLs, etc. You have complete control over the fields you want to add to your table.

-Use cases: Project Task Tracking and Assigning, Inventory management, Product development, CRM (lead management)
+Example Use cases: Project Task Tracking and Assigning, Inventory management, Product development, CRM (lead management)

 ## Checklist Template